annassanchez/annassanchez/README.md

 - 📍 based in madrid
 - 📚 architect
-- 🗺️ gis & data analyst, focusing on viz
+- 🗺️ gis analyst, focusing on viz
 - 🌱 i'm keen on plants, knitting & crocheting and listening to podcast and music